Igodlab/ml-book/Chapter03.md

 #### 3.3.5.3 Discussion
 - Users of statistics want to know the probability (after seeing the data) that a hypothesis is true, or the probability that the param $\theta$ is in a given interval, and yet frequentist can't offer this
-    - frequentists assume fixed parameters $\vec{\theta}$ given a model, which are then evaluated w/ hypothesis tests.
+    - frequentists assume fixed parameters $\boldsymbol{\theta}$ given a model, which are then evaluated w/ hypothesis tests.
 This rigid approach forces to induce fixed uncertainty (using sampling) and use conf ints that have the limitation of ruling out whatever doesn't fit our model.
     - Bayes, instead, is a calibrated approach.
-We update our opinions of the world given new observed data, having $\vec{\theta}$ as a quantity w/ capabilities of updating
+We update our opinions of the world given new observed data, having $\boldsymbol{\theta}$ as a quantity w/ capabilities of updating
     - Great readings on this topic: https://bit.ly/3Rbd4lo and https://bit.ly/3j8miSR

 ### 3.3.6 Why isn't everyone a Bayesian?